keesiemeijer/post-edit-restrictions/README.md

-# Post-Edit-Restrictions
+# Post Edit Restrictions
-A WordPress plugin to restrict user roles editing published posts after a time limit.
+A WordPress plugin to disable post editing completely or after a time limit.

-Set post edit time restrictions for user roles in the "Edit Restrictions" submenu of of a post type.
+Set edit restrictions for user roles in the "Edit Restrictions" submenu of of a post type.